ntorba/nicktorba.com/content/brain/how-much-do-we-work.md

 ![https://fred.stlouisfed.org/series/B4701C0A222NBEA](../../images/decreasing-hours-worked-ratio.png)
 *Data from [FRED](https://fred.stlouisfed.org/series/B4701C0A222NBEA)*

-Let's get into why I disagree with his claim.
+Let's get into why I disagree.

 ## Units and Part-Time Workers
 The unit of the graph shown is Millions of hours/Thousands of Persons.
 There are two ways for this ratio to go down:
 1. Increase hours worked
 2. Increase the number of people working

-I think number 2 is largely responsible for the decreasing trend we see in this graph.
+I think number 2 is largely responsible for the decreasing trend seen in this graph.

-In this same time period, many more people joined the work force.
+In the same time period, many more people joined the work force.
 Specifically, many women working **part time** jobs joined the work force.
 That is exactly how you decrease the ratio Millions of hours/Thousands of Persons without decreasing number of hours worked.

-That trend can be seen here:
+That trend is seen here:

 ![](../../images/average-weekly-hours-worked-per-person-by-age-group-united-states.png)*Data from [Our World In Data](https://ourworldindata.org/grapher/average-weekly-hours-worked-per-person-by-age-group-united-states)*

 It is important to point out the __slight__ decrease in total hours worked in this graph (say ~29 to ~25).
-I'd attribute that mostly to the fact that this data includes people from 14-18, whom, on average, have worked less since the early 1900's.
+I'd mostly attribute that to the 14-18 year olds included in this data, whom, on average, have worked less since the early 1900's.

 ## Oshan's Argument